uvarc/rc-website/content/userinfo/ivy.md

 * x2goclient (for remote desktop to CentOS VMs, [download here](http://wiki.x2go.org/doku.php/download:start))
 * Other remote desktop clients can be used (for Windows VMs)

-For connecting follow the platform-specific steps below:
+To connect to Ivy follow the platform-specific steps below:

 <div class="row" style="margin-bottom:2rem;">
   <div class="col-sm-6">